-FORESTRY - State Legislature passed the Open Space Tax Act, recognizing the need to protect farmland and forestland from high property taxes in an effort to stem conversion of these lands to urban and suburban land uses.
-As of March 2018, approximately 35 percent (or 171,932 acres) of county land were enrolled in an Open Space program.
-These programs provide eligible properties to have their land taxed at its current - program.
-These programs provide eligible properties to have their land taxed at its current use, instead of its "highest and best use."
-These programs can offer significant property tax savings, which helps reduce pressures to convert land, and helps relieve speculative land values which drive up property tax assessments.
-There are four main open space categories: Open Space Farm and Agricultural Tax Classification; Open Space Open Space; Designated Forest Land; and Open Space Timberland. - ❖ Voluntary Stewardship Program (VSP): The Voluntary Stewardship Program was created under the Growth Management Act (Chapter 36.70A RCW) in 2011 to give counties the option to use locally driven watershed-based plans and incentive-based tools to protect critical areas.
+- Voluntary Stewardship Program (VSP): The Voluntary Stewardship Program was created under the Growth Management Act (Chapter 36.70A RCW) in 2011 to give counties the option to use locally driven watershed-based plans and incentive-based tools to protect critical areas.
 Prior to 2011, the main tool for counties to ensure protection of critical areas on agricultural land was regulation.
 Regulation of agricultural landowners can threaten farm viability and lead to legal battles.
 The VSP provides an alternative approach to protect critical areas while maintaining agricultural viability.
-Thurston County's Voluntary Stewardship Program work plan was formally approved by the Washington State Conservation Commission in April of 2017.
-Landowners are responsible for implementing the projects identified in their voluntary, site-specific stewardship plan, called an Individual Stewardship Plans (ISP).
-Landowners work closely with technical assistance provides to create the ISP and to identify funding sources to implement those plans. - ❖ Transfer of Development Rights (TDR): Thurston County's Transfer of Development Rights Program (TDR) program was established in 1995 to preserve farmland while allowing owners to realize the economic value of the property's development potential.
-It provides an opportunity for land owners to sell their development rights without having to sell their entire property for development. - ❖ Purchase of Development Rights (PDR): Thurston County established a Purchase of Development Rights Program (PDR) in 2011.
+Thurston County's Voluntary Stewardship Program work plan was formally approved by the Washington State Conservation Commission in April of 2017 and is regularly monitored and adaptively managed to respond to changing conditions. - Transfer of Development Rights (TDR): Thurston County's Transfer of Development Rights Program (TDR) program was established in 1995 to preserve farmland while allowing owners to realize the economic value of the property's development potential.
+It provides an opportunity for landowners to sell their development rights without having to sell their entire property for development. - Purchase of Development Rights (PDR): Thurston County established a Purchase of Development Rights Program (PDR) in 2011 but does not currently have active funding sources.
 This program authorizes Thurston County and other qualified conservation programs to purchase development rights with the intent to preserve farmland.
-Land owners are compensated with the agreement to conserve their land.
-Generally, property owners retain ownership and continue to reside on their lands under the PDR program.

-- ❖ Fee Simple Purchase: This tool is the acquisition of land by a land trust or conservation agency.
-The land may be leased or sold to farmers who agree to use the land for agricultural purposes.
+Landowners are compensated with the agreement to conserve their land.
+Generally, property owners retain ownership and continue to reside on their lands under the PDR program. - Fee Simple Purchase: This tool is the acquisition of land by an entity such as a land trust or conservation agency.
 Land trusts own the land in a fee simple purchase and have the greatest control over how the land is managed.
-Some tools to create affordable access include allowing long-term leases or sale of land in exchange for an agreement to use sustainable agricultural practices. - ❖ Conservation Easements: A conservation easement is a voluntary legal agreement between a landowner and a land trust.
+Some tools to create affordable access to farmland include allowing long-term leases or sale of land in exchange for an agreement to use sustainable agricultural practices. - Conservation Easements: A conservation easement is a voluntary legal agreement between a landowner and a land trust.
 It may permanently limit the use of the land in order to protect conservation values.
-Conservation easement agreements specifically define restrictions or limitation on what will be attached to the property.
-They allow the owner to continue to own, and perhaps to occupy and use the land, including to sell or pass it on to their heirs.
+Conservation easement agreements specifically define restrictions or limitation on what will be allowed or disallowed on the property.
+They allow the owner to continue to own, occupy and use the land, including to sell or pass it on to their heirs.
 The owner profits by selling the easement to a land trust, or may receive a tax break by donating it.
-Because of its lower market value, land with an easement can be more affordable for conservation.
+Because of its lower market value, land with an easement can be a more affordable means for achieving conservation.
+Working lands easements under the county HCP conservation land system also provide these benefits.

 Different funding opportunities exist to aid some of the conservation tools mentioned above.
 Several of these tools often compete for the same funding sources, excluding the Open Space Tax Program.
 Funding and availability of funding varies with the type of conservation method being used.
-Some of the different funding options include:

-- Conservation Futures
+Different funding opportunities exist at the federal, state, and local level from private and public sources to aid some of the conservation tools mentioned above, including: Thurston County Conservation Futures

-- Washington Wildlife and Recreation Program

-- USDA Natural Resource Conservation Services Agricultural Conservation Easement

-- ❖ USDA Regional Conservation Partnership Program

-- ❖ Real Estate Excise Transfer Tax

-- Individual Impact Investors
+- ✤ Washington Wildlife and Recreation Program - USDA Natural Resource Conservation Services Agricultural Conservation Easement - USDA Regional Conservation Partnership Program - ✤ Real Estate Excise Transfer Tax - ✤ Individual Impact Investors

-- Portion of recording fee for farmland preservation